 A Week Of Outfits With Deborah Gates From Stylish Murmurs

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Deborah Gates, the conscious fashion blogger and Instagrammer behind Stylish Murmurs!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Deborah Gates, the conscious fashion blogger and Instagrammer behind Stylish Murmurs!